Detecting Identification Failure in Moment Condition Models: Setting and Assumptions

-The sup-norm approximation solves a non-smooth optimization problem and is thus more computationally demanding.
-However, the theory for $B_{n,\infty}$ is very intuitive and it will be quite useful to understand the relation between the quasi-Jacobian and identification failure.
-The least-squares approximation involves further topological arguments and requirements but is much more convenient to compute in practice since it has closed-form:

-where $X(\theta)=(1,\theta^\prime)^\prime$.
-The two integrals in the computation of $A_{n,LS}, B_{n,LS}$ can be approximated numerically using Monte-Carlo or quasi-Monte-Carlo methods \citep{Robert2004,Lemieux2009}.
-In the simulations, the scrambled Sobol sequence was used.
-In the empirical application, $d_\theta=12$ is relatively large and the set of $\theta$ where $\hat{K}_n(\theta) >0$ is fairly narrow relative to $\Theta$ so the acceptance rate is very low.
-It would require a very large number of draws to compute these integrals accurately and a very fine grid to compute confidence sets by test inversion.
-Instead, the empirical application relies a sequential sampling principle called Population Monte Carlo \citep{cappe2004}.
-It constructs a sequence of proposal distributions that approximate the target distribution with increasing accuracy, see Appendix \ref{apx:PMC} for more details.
-The sequence of proposal distributions can be re-purposed to compute confidence sets, reducing the additional time required for test inversion.
+In practice, the minimization problem (\ref{eq:sup_norm}) is solved over a finite grid as in (\ref{eq:minimax}).
+The grid can be generated using Monte-Carlo or quasi-Monte-Carlo methods \citep{Robert2004,Lemieux2009}.
+In the simulations, the Sobol sequence was used.
+In the empirical application, $d_\theta=12$ is relatively large, and the set of $\theta$ where $\hat{K}_n(\theta) >0$ is fairly narrow; the acceptance rate is very low.
+A very large number of draws would be needed to find sufficiently many $\theta_b$ with non-zero weight, i.e. $\hat{K}_n(\theta_b)>0$.
+The empirical application relies on a sequential sampling principle called Population Monte Carlo \citep{cappe2004}.
+It constructs a sequence of proposal distributions that approximate the target distribution with increasing accuracy, see Appendix \ref{apx:PMC} for details.
+These proposals can be re-purposed to compute confidence sets, reducing the additional time required for test inversion.
+It can also be used to compute $B_{n,\infty}$ for different values of $\kappa_n$ as a sensitivity analysis.